 Click to expand

-Here’s UNDER.
-See how that works?
+Here’s under.
+See how that worked?
 Easy peasy.

-Click to expand – well there’s the problem: No bottom tension wire on the chain link fence + line posts too far apart = jailbreak.
+Well there’s the problem: No bottom tension wire on the chain link fence plus the line posts were placed too far apart:

 Click to expand